Skip to content

 You wouldn't let an unlicensed doctor operate on you, so why let an uncertified mechanic work on your truck?
 The first thing to verify is the technician's credentials.
 Look for mechanics with ASE (Automotive Service Excellence) certifications.
 This is the industry standard and shows they have proven knowledge and skills.
 According to industry guidelines, certified technicians often need at least two years of direct experience, so you know you’re getting someone who has seen it all.
 Don't be afraid to ask about their qualifications and any specific licensing requirements they meet.
 A professional service will be happy to share this information, giving you peace of mind that your rig is in capable hands.

-Confirm 24/7 Availability and Response Time
+Ask About Availability and Response Times

 Breakdowns rarely happen at convenient times.
 You need a mobile repair service that operates on your schedule, not the other way around.
 Before you commit, confirm their hours of operation.
 The best services offer round-the-clock support because they understand that issues can pop up day or night, on weekends, and on holidays.
 When you call, ask about their estimated response time for your location.
 A reliable company should be able to give you a clear idea of when they can arrive.
 Knowing you have a go-to service that’s available 24/7 can turn a stressful roadside emergency into a manageable situation.